XRPLF/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

         **Warning:** When submitting transactions, a `status` of `success` at the top level of the WebSocket message does not mean that the transaction itself succeeded.
 It only indicates that the server understood your request.
 For looking up a transaction's actual outcome, see [Look Up Transaction Results](look-up-transaction-results.html).

-- For follow-up messages from [subscriptions](subscribe.html), the `type` indicates the type of follow-up message it is, such as the notification of an new transaction, ledger, or validation; or a follow-up to an ongoing [pathfinding request](path_find.html).
+- For follow-up messages from [subscriptions](subscribe.html), the `type` indicates the type of follow-up message it is, such as the notification of a new transaction, ledger, or validation; or a follow-up to an ongoing [pathfinding request](path_find.html).
 Your client only receives these messages if it subscribes to them.

 **Tip:** The [RippleAPI library for JavaScript](rippleapi-reference.html) handles this step by default.
 All asynchronous API requests use Promises to provide the response, and you can listen to streams using the [`.on(event, callback)` method](rippleapi-reference.html#listening-to-streams).